Savadow/100-Days-of-Code/README.md

 - `day_33.py`
 > ISS Overhead Notifier: A program that notifies you if the ISS is
 > overhead when the sky is dark

+- `day_34.py`
+> Quizzler: A GUI quiz program that gets its data from The Open
+> Trivia Database API.
+If you want the quiz to be anime related
+> (sorry, but I'm biased towards anime😂😂), you can uncomment
+> the commented lines of code in `modules/day_34/data.py`